brucefan1983/GPUMD-Tutorials/examples/26_fine_tune_NEP89/README.md

 ```

-For detailed instructions on calculating thermal conductivity using HNEMD, refer to the GPUMD tutorial on thermal transport
+For detailed instructions on calculating thermal conductivity using HNEMD, refer to the [GPUMD tutorial on thermal transport](https://github.com/brucefan1983/GPUMD-Tutorials/blob/main/examples/04_Carbon_thermal_transport_nemd_and_hnemd/diffusive/tutorial.ipynb).
-.
 Note that performing multiple independent HNEMD simulations to obtain standard errors is recommended.

 In our case, 10 HNEMD simulations yielded a thermal conductivity of `64.5163 ± 3.6378 W/m/K`.
-This result significantly deviates from both the specialized NEP model by Jiang et al. and DFT-BTE calculations, indicating that NEP89's out-of-the-box performance is suboptimal for MoS₂ thermal conductivity.
+This result significantly deviates from both the specialized NEP model by Jiang et al. and DFT-BTE calculations,
+indicating that NEP89's out-of-the-box performance is suboptimal for MoS₂ thermal conductivity.

 ## 4. Utilize NEP89 to generate fine-tuned configurations